lacklab/lacklab.github.io/_team/dogancan.md

 ---

 <p>
-I graduated from Istanbul Bilgi University with a Genetics and Bioengineering degree in 2015.
-I did a summer research at Marine Biological Laboratory in 2014 studying microbial ecology.
-I joined Lack Lab in April 2016 as a PhD student in Biomedical Sciences and Engineering program and graduated in December 2021.
-Currently, I am a postdoctoral researcher in Lack Lab and Collins Lab in Vancouver Prostate Centre.
-I’m working on the genome organization of prostate cancer and trying to understand the underlying mechanisms of AR-driven transcription.
-I am using 3C-based technologies as well as large-scale the CRISPR screens.
+In 2015, I earned my Genetics and Bioengineering degree from Istanbul Bilgi University.
+Before that, I spent the summer of 2014 at the Marine Biological Laboratory conducting research on microbial ecology.
+I then became a PhD student at Lack Lab in April 2016, where I received my doctoral degree in Biomedical Sciences and Engineering in December 2021.
+Now, I work as a postdoctoral researcher for both Lack Lab and Collins Lab at the Vancouver Prostate Centre.
+My main focus is understanding the genome organization of prostate cancer and how AR-driven transcription works.
+To do this, I use a combination of 3C-based technologies and large CRISPR screens.
 </p>